pankhilprajapati/TextSimilarity/README.md

 ```

-Clone the git repo, then install the requirements with pip
+Clone the git repo, then install the requirements with docker

 ```